bsmg/beat-saber-community-wiki/faq.md

 Get the installer from [Beginners Guide](beginners-guide).

 ## How does the scoring system work in Beat Saber?
+How does global ranking work?

-We have a section on the [grips and tricks](grips-and-tricks) page dedicated to the scoring system, check it out!
+We have sections on the [grips and tricks](grips-and-tricks) page dedicated to the scoring and ranking systems, check them out!

 ## Should I use wrist weights when I play?
 > **PLEASE DO NOT, UNLESS YOU'RE A TRAINED PROFESSIONAL**